-Worried about a late period, but know you’re not pregnant?
+Worried about a late period but know you’re not pregnant?
 Missed or late periods happen for many reasons other than pregnancy.
 Common causes can range from hormonal imbalances to serious medical conditions.

-There are also two times when it’s typical for your period to be irregular: when it first begins, and when the menopause transition starts.
+There are also two times when it’s typical for your period to be irregular: when it first begins and when the menopause transition starts.
 As your body goes through the transition, your cycle can become irregular.

 Most people who haven’t reached menopause usually have a period approximately every 28 days.
-However, a healthy menstrual cycle can range from every 21 to 40 days.
-If your period doesn’t fall within these ranges, it could be because of one of the following reasons.
+However, a healthy menstrual cycle can range from every 21-40 days.

 Chronic stress can throw off your hormones, change your daily routine, and even affect the part of your brain responsible for regulating your period: your hypothalamus.
 Over time, stress can lead to illness or sudden weight gain or loss, all of which can impact your cycle.